Sonozuki/Persona4GoldenHelper/README.md

 * **Armor** - This page lists all the armor available in the game, sorted by type (male, female, unisex).
 It also shows their: evade, defense, effect, price, and how to obtain them.
 * **Accessories** - This page lists all accessories in the game, it also shows their: effect, price, and how to obtain them.
 * **Exam Answers** - This page lists all the exam questions and correct answers, it also shows the date you will be asked the question.
+* **Gardening** - This page lists all the plants you can grow in the garden, as well as their products and the effects of those products.
 * **Quests** - This page lists all the quests available in the game, it also shows: the quest giver, where the quest giver is, the date you can start the quest, any prerequisities for starting the quest, the reward, and how to complete the quest.
 * **Shadows** - This page lists all available shadows in the game, it also shows their: type (whether they are a normal shadow, mini boss, or boss), level, stats, and element affinities.
 Clicking on one of the shadow names will bring you to the shadow's page, this contains the above as well as the skills the shadow has.
 * **Lunches** - This page lists all the lunches you can make, as well as the correct method to make them properly.